-For the three years before your recent emergency, you must have earned the majority of your livelihood from the sale of your art and activities related to your art, been engaged in producing a body of work in a craft discipline (or disciplines), and spent at least 50% of your work time in design, creation, production, and marketing that work.
-For the required documentation, see the Supporting Documentation page.
-Click here for a printable, quick reference guide for this assistance category.
+- You must have earned the majority of your livelihood from the sale of your art and/or activities related to your artmaking, been engaged in producing a body of work in a craft discipline (or disciplines), and spent at least 50% of your work time in design, creation, production, and exhibiting and/or marketing that work.
+OR

-To be eligible for CERF+’s Folk and Traditional Artist emergency assistance, applicants must document an ongoing history of producing handmade objects and/or functional visual art of high quality that embody the NEA definition of folk and traditional arts.* For the required documentation, see the Supporting Documentation page.
-Click here for a printable, quick reference guide for this assistance category.
+- You must have had an ongoing history of producing handmade objects and/or functional visual art of high quality that embody the NEA definition of folk and traditional arts.*

-You must have experienced a recent, unforeseen emergency or triggering event that has significantly and adversely affected your ability to produce and/or market your work and, thus, creates the need for immediate relief funds and/or assistance.
+You must have experienced a recent, unforeseen emergency or triggering event that has significantly and adversely affected your ability to produce, exhibit and/or market your work and, thus, creates the need for immediate assistance.

-Please note that CERF+ may limit the frequency or total number of emergency assistance awards an artist may receive, or may limit assistance to artists with a poor CERF+ loan repayment history, even if otherwise eligible.
+Please note that CERF+ may limit the frequency or total number of emergency assistance awards an artist may receive, or may limit assistance to artists who have defaulted on a CERF+ loan, even if otherwise eligible.